 - Search online – look for funeral homes in your area online.
 You can also search for local funeral homes for online directories.
 Check for customer reviews on sites like Yelp or Angie’s list before making a decision.

-- Call professional Funeral Associations – Ask the funeral association for a list of their active members in your area.
+- Call professional Funeral Associations – Ask the funeral association such as the National Funeral Directors Association for a list of their active members in your area.
 Funeral associations require their members to adhere to a strict code of conduct.

 THE FUNERAL RULE